 Skillful, friendly kayak guides welcome anyone from kids to experienced kayakers for trips that last from 1.5 hours to five days.
 Undeveloped and less traveled, the area’s eastern San Juan destinations, including Deception Pass Park, offer gorgeous natural shorelines and vistas in the middle of a wildlife playground.
 Harbor porpoises are being studied right here in Burrows Bay!

 Watching the three local pods of orca whales at play is a must for most every bucket list.
 Excellent companies operate half-day whale watch tours out of downtown Anacortes, leaving you the rest of the day to explore.
 On-board naturalists, spacious viewing decks, guaranteed sightings, free binocular use, heated cabins and snacks, and respect for the whales are just some of the amenities you’ll enjoy.
-Also keep your eyes out for harbor seals, Stellar and California Sea Lions, harbor and Dall’s porpoises, Bald Eagles, and a wide variety of seabirds.
+Also keep your eyes out for harbor seals, Stellar and California Sea Lions.
+You might even see harbor and Dall’s porpoises, Bald Eagles, and a wide variety of seabirds.

 Or make like a local and pull out of the marina at first light aboard an all-day fishing charter.
 The waters of the Pacific Northwest have supported sport and commercial fishing families since the 1800s.
 Most local charter skippers grew up baiting hooks and telling tall tales.
-Their knowledge of the habits, cycles, and haunts of the area’s salmon, halibut, and ling cod comes as naturally as the change of seasons—and gratefully, there’s never a season without fish.
+Their knowledge of the habits, cycles, and haunts of the area’s salmon, halibut, and ling cod comes as naturally as the change of seasons.

 Even annual Anacortes events play up the city’s salt-sprayed surroundings.
 From the Waterfront Festival, held at Cap Sante Marina, to Bier on the Pier and Spring Wine Festival held at the unique setting of the Port of Anacortes historic warehouse (the Transit Event Shed), the Anacortes waterfront is the place to coast in and hang out.